clinical-meteor/cookbook/cookbook/workflow.md

 ````

 **The Disadvantage**
 Data-toggle attributes aren't supported in all browsers, and tend to breakdown on mobile devices and when running automated tests.
-So, if you're trying to get test coveragge for your applications, and have Selenium/Nightwatch walk through your application, this approach probably won't work.
+So, if you're trying to get test coverage for your applications, and have Selenium/Nightwatch walk through your application, this approach probably won't work.

 ### The Meteor Spacebars Method